 Heart of England and South Wales

-After touring the manor house of a country lord in the Cotswolds and sampling hard cider near Wells, we go back in time to prehistoric Stonehenge.
+After touring the manor house of a country lord in the Cotswolds and sampling hard cider near Wells, we go back in time to prehistoric Stonehenge, and the crowd-free stone circle in nearby Avebury.
 Then we visit King Arthur country at Glastonbury, and visit an evocative ruined abbey in South Wales.

 Stanway House (Lord Neidpath's Home)